Cinebody/developer.cinebody.com/docs/nomenclature.md

 * Team
   * A team has many projects.
 * Project
   * A project is like a campaign with a start and end.
-Creators join your project and upload footage.
+Filmers join your project and upload footage.
 Your team admins then review that content
-* User [aka Creator]
+* User [aka Filmer]
   * A user might belong to many organizations, teams, and/or projects with various roles
 * MediaFile [aka Video or Clip]
   * Clip
     * A clip is a video that is uploaded to a project
   * Final Video
-    * A final video is an edited video that team admins may upload to a project and then optionally share to Creators
+    * A final video is an edited video that team admins may upload to a project and then optionally share to Filmers
 * Notification
-  * A notification can be sent to Creators on a team or project.
+  * A notification can be sent to Filmers on a team or project.
 Notifications will show in the Cinebody App and as a push notification [if enabled by the user]

 ## User Roles